MathieuFortune/mathieufortune.github.io/_posts/2017-04-21-how-are-created-personas-1001pharmacies.markdown

 *It is a representation of opposite characteristics allowing to define the different facets of the personas.*

-The characteristics are defined according to the developed system and the similarities that can be found in the user data.
+The characteristics are defined according to the desined system and the similarities that can be found in the user data.

-Once the continuum is constructed, the different personas are placed on the horizontal axis.
+Once the continuum is built, the different personas are placed on the horizontal axis.

-{% include lazy-image.html src="/images/personas-continuum-facettes.png" alt="Image personas facets continuum" caption="Personas facets continuum" %}
+{% include lazy-image.html src="/images/personas-continuum-facettes.png" alt="Personas facets continuum" caption="Personas facets continuum" %}

 __3 personas have been created .__

-This small number prevents dispersing the designer mind during the various phases of system creation.
+This small number prevents dispersing the designer mind during the various phases of the system creation.
 In addition, several user profiles (expectations, needs) were similar enough to be grouped into a single persona.

 ### Primay persona